Higher U(1)-gerbe connections in geometric prequantization: Examples

 of polarized sections, once a suitable kind of polarization has been chosen.
-Observe then that convolution algebras of sections of transition bundles of bundle gerbes have a natural interpretation in the higher geometry of the corresponding higher prequantum bundle $\nabla^1$: by \cite[section 5]{CareyJohnsonMurray} one finds that these are the algebras whose modules are the unitary bundles which are twisted by $\nabla^1$: the ``'bundle gerbe modules'.
+These convolution algebras have a natural interpretation in terms of the higher geometry of the higher prequantum bundle $\nabla^1_P$: they are the algebras whose modules are the modules of sections of bundle gerbe modules twisted by $\nabla^1_P$, see \cite[section 5]{CareyJohnsonMurray}.
+In the framework of higher module theory, the category of $\mathcal{A}(\nabla^1_P)_q$-modules is a \emph{2-module}.
+More precisely, it is a 2-module with \emph{2-basis} the linear category $\mathbf{B}\mathcal{A}(\nabla^1_P)_q$, see \cite[appendix]{AQFT}.
+On the other hand by the discussion in Section \ref{ExtendedWZW}, bundle gerbe modules twisted by $\nabla^1_P$ are precisely the (pre-)quantum 2-states of the prequantum 2-bundle $\nabla^1_P$.
+We therefore obtain:

-But by remark \ref{TwistedCohomology} and the discussion above in \ref{ExtendedWZW}, $\nabla^1_P$-twisted unitary bundles are equivalently the (pre-)quantum 2-states of $\nabla^1_P$ regarded as a prequantum 2-bundle.
-These hence form a category $\mathcal{A}(\nabla^1_P)_q \mathrm{Mod}$ of modules, and such categories of modules are naturally interpreted as \emph{2-modules} with \emph{2-basis} the linear category $\mathbf{B}\mathcal{A}(\nabla^1_P)_q$ \cite[appendix]{AQFT}:

-This resolves what might be a conceptual puzzlement concerning the construction in \cite{Eli} in view of the usual story of geometric quantization: ordinarily geometric quantization directly produces the space of states of a theory, while it requires more work to obtain the algebra of quantum observables acting on that.
-In \cite{Eli} it superficially seems to be the other way around, an algebra drops out as a direct result of the quantization procedure.
-However, from the point of view of higher prequantum geometry this algebra \emph{is} (a 2-basis for) the 2-space of 2-states; and indeed obtaining the \emph{2-algebra} or \emph{higher quantum operators} which would act on these 2-states does require more work (and has not been discussed yet).
+and the quantum 2-states have therefore a natural 2-module structure.
+This resolves what might be a conceptual (or maybe linguistic) puzzlement concerning the construction in \cite{Eli} in view of the usual story of geometric quantization.
+Namely, ordinarily geometric quantization directly produces the space of states of a theory, while it requires more work to obtain the algebra of quantum observables acting on that.
+On the other hand, in \cite{Eli} it superficially seems to be the other way around: an algebra drops out as a direct result of the quantization procedure.
+However, as we showed above, from the point of view of higher prequantization this algebra is (a 2-basis for) the 2-module of 2-states; and indeed obtaining the \emph{2-algebra} or \emph{higher quantum operators} which would act on these 2-states does require more work (and, up to our knowledge, has not been discussed yet in the literature).

-Of course \cite{Eli} amplifies a different perspective on the central result obtained there: that $\mathcal{A}(\nabla^1_P)_q$ is also a \emph{strict $C^\ast$-deformation quantization} of the Poisson manifold that corresponds to the Poisson Lie algebroid $\mathfrak{P}$!
-From the point of view of higher prequantum theory this says that the higher-geometric quantized 2d Poisson Chern-Simons theory has a 2-space of quantum 2-states in codimension 2 that encodes the correlators (commutators) of a 1-dimensional quantum mechanical system.
-In other words, we see that the construction in \cite{Eli} is implicitly a ``holographic'' (strict deformation-)quantization of a Poisson manifold by directly higher-geometric quantizing instead a 2-dimensional QFT.